thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 ![image](../assets/bb/fa/01lD32HEOYGnCF5z1.png)

-Blender’s Suzanne imported as STL and rendered in SVG with Phong sofware shader
+Blender's Suzanne imported as STL and rendered in SVG with Phong sofware shader

 In order to translate a value range to colors, some form of gradient lookup table (or function, or both) is required.
 The